custom-components/ble_monitor/docs/ha_ble.md

 - The second byte `0x02` is defining the type of measurement (temperature, see table below)
 - The remaining bytes `0xC409` is the object value (little endian), which will be multiplied with the factor in the table below to get a sufficient number of digits.
-  - The object length is telling us that the value is 2 bytes long (object length = 3 bytes minus the second byte) and the object format is telling us that the value is an Signed Integer.
+  - The object length is telling us that the value is 2 bytes long (object length = 3 bytes minus the second byte) and the object format is telling us that the value is an Signed Integer (possitive or negative integer).
   - `0xC409` as unsigned integer in little endian is equal to 2500.
   - The factor for a temperature measurement is 0.01, resulting in a temperature of 25.00°C

 At the moment, the following sensors are supported.
-An preferred data type is given for your convienience, which should give you a short data message and at the same time a sufficient number of digits to display your data with high accuracy in Home Assistant.
+A preferred data type is given for your convienience, which should give you a short data message and at the same time a sufficient number of digits to display your data with high accuracy in Home Assistant.
 But you are free to use a different data type.
 If you want another sensor, let us know by creating a new issue on Github.

 | Object id | Property    | Preferred data type | Factor | example          | result       | Unit in HA | Notes |
 | --------- | ----------- | --------------------| -------| ---------------- | -------------| -----------| ----- |